 While other companies are talking about 5G, Qualcomm is actually building the technologies.
 Unlike telecom companies, Qualcomm focuses more on building products.

 - Qualcomm Research started design work on the new 5G wireless air interface well before 3GPP standard efforts kicked off.
-In a live demonstration to industry analysts, Qualcomm Research demonstrated a key 5G technology enabler to these extreme mobile broadband experiences—millimetre wave (mm Wave).
+In a live demonstration to Industry Analysts, Qualcomm Research demonstrated a key 5G technology enabler to these extreme mobile broadband experiences— millimeter wave (mmWave).

 - Qualcomm is also working to design and standardize the new 5G NR unified air interface.

 Using 7 LPP EUV process technology, Snapdragon 5G mobile chipsets will offer a smaller chip footprint, giving OEMs more usable space inside upcoming products to support larger batteries or slimmer designs.
-Process improvements combined with a more advanced chip design, are expected to bring significant improvements in battery life.
+Process improvements combined with more advanced chip design, are expected to bring significant improvements in battery life.

-- Besides, last year, Qualcomm revealed a 5G handset at Qualcomm 4G/5G Summit in Hong Kong which is said to be miles ahead of its competitors.
+- Besides, last year, Qualcomm revealed a 5G handset at Qualcomm 4G/5G Summit in Hong Kong which said to be miles ahead of its competitors.

 - Qualcomm, along with Verizon and Nokia, completed a series of data sessions over the 3GPP New Radio 5G standards outdoor and a successful multi-carrier aggregation to boost those signals into Gbps range.

-- Qualcomm also claims to offer the 5G NR platform for small cell which also has been used by 3G and 4G networks in urban areas.
-Qualcomm’s ‘FSM100xx’ platform works with both sub-6 GHz frequencies and higher millimeter Wave (mm Wave) spectrum.
+- Qualcomm also claims to offer the 5G NR platform for a small cell which also been used by 3G and 4G networks in urban areas.
+Qualcomm’s ‘FSM100xx’ platform works with both sub-6 GHz frequencies and a higher millimeter Wave (mmWave) spectrum.

 - Qualcomm is collaborating with 18 telecoms and 20 manufacturers, including Taiwan’s Asustek Computer Inc. (華碩), to launch 5G-enabled products beyond mobile devices next year.

-Qualcomm also disclosed their royalties price for every 5G phones which could be up to $16.25 threefold than Ericsson’s price.
+Qualcomm also disclosed their royalties price for every 5G phones which could be up to $16.25, threefold than Ericsson’s price.
 This is not the final price as the licensing agreement often include cross-licensing deals which could affect the price drastically.

-The US telecom company deployed smart policies to render 5G for the US consumers.
+The US telecom company deployed smart policies to render 5G for US consumers.
 Verizon positioned themselves at the forefront of 5G technology as they are building modern infrastructure all over the country.
 According to them, the world needs smart policies for 5G deployment which they are ready to provide.

 - Verizon also achieved another industry first with the completion of a successful field trial delivering live 400 Gbps Ethernet traffic on a single wavelength between MPLS Core routers over its Packet-Optical network.
 This trial proved the interoperability of equipment from two different suppliers and the capability to quadruple the typical capacity carried on a wavelength.
-This trial, held in December 2017, using the Verizon network in the Dallas area, validates the viability of carrying 400 Gbps traffic.
+This trial, held in December 2017 using the Verizon network in the Dallas area, validates the viability of carrying 400 Gbps traffic.